Lasers for holography

 Ultra-stable single frequency DPSS lasers for holography, laser interferometry, and grating manufacturing

-Skylark NX single frequency CW DPSS lasers deliver the long coherence length, output stability, and beam quality essential for advanced holographic recording.
-At 320 nm, 349 nm, 780 nm, and 785 nm, Skylark NX lasers provide ultra-stable, narrow linewidth output with low ASE noise < –80 dB; ensuring clean, high contrast interference fringes and reproducible hologram quality without external mode filtering.
+Single frequency CW DPSS lasers deliver the long coherence length, output stability, and beam quality essential for advanced holographic recording.
+At 320 nm, 349 nm, 640 nm, 780 nm, and 785 nm, Skylark DPSS lasers provide ultra-stable, narrow linewidth output with low ASE noise < –80 dB; ensuring clean, high contrast interference fringes and reproducible hologram quality without external mode filtering.

 Holographic optical element (HOE) mastering and fabrication